About the Project

 The site is located on land to the south of Pilton, in Rutland.

 Our plans for Staveley Solar Farm are still at an early stage and subject to planning permission by Rutland County Council.
-Should approval be granted, construction could start early 2024.
-We anticipate that it would take nine to twelve months to build the project, with the site potentially being fully operational and generating electricity from autumn 2024.
+Should approval be granted, construction could start early 2025.
+We anticipate that it would take nine to twelve months to build the project, with the site potentially being fully operational and generating electricity from late 2025/early 2026.

 The site is considered a ‘temporary’ development, meaning it would be decommissioned after a set period without any permanent land use change.
 The timeline for this decommissioning would be determined and published at a later date, but typically run up to forty years.